openshift/hive/docs/clusterpools.md

 may be added in the future.

 When done with a cluster, users can just delete their `ClusterClaim` and the `ClusterDeployment` will be automatically deprovisioned.
 An optional `ClusterClaim.Spec.Lifetime` can be specified after which a cluster claim will automatically be deleted.
 The namespace created for each cluster will eventually be cleaned up once deprovision has finished.

 Note that at present, the shared credentials used for a pool will be visible in-cluster.
 This may improve in the future for some clouds.

+## Supported Cloud Platforms

+`ClusterPool` currently supports the following cloud platforms:

+  * AWS
+  * Azure
+  * GCP

 ## Sample Cluster Pool